nonlocal/nonlocal.github.io/_posts/2020-05-01-blender-chatbot.md

 One counter-intuitive application would be the usage of this chatbot for a closed domain : train the bot in the "open domain" setting but use it for a very specific purpose eg booking an airline ticket, checking up on the health of a patient, banking, paying bills etc just to name a few.

+Questions:
+1. Minimum length constrain implementation : sub-sampling the vocab without the <END> token until we have sampled a sequence of length L-1??
+2.